Bill Pullman

 William Pullman (born December 17, 1953) is an American actor.
 After graduating with a Master of Fine Arts degree in theater, he was an adjunct professor at Montana State University before deciding to pursue acting.

-He made his film debut in Ruthless People (1986), and starred in Spaceballs (1987), The Accidental Tourist (1988), Sleepless in Seattle (1993), While You Were Sleeping (1995), Casper (1995), Independence Day (1996), Lost Highway (1997), and Lake Placid (1999).
-He has appeared frequently on television, usually in TV films.
-Starting in the 2000s he has also acted in miniseries and regular series, such as Torchwood (2011), starring roles in 1600 Penn (2012–13) and The Sinner (2017–2021).
+Pullman made his film debut in Ruthless People (1986), and starred in Spaceballs (1987), The Accidental Tourist and The Serpent and the Rainbow (both 1988), Newsies (1992), Sleepless in Seattle (1993), Wyatt Earp (1994), Casper, While You Were Sleeping (both 1995), Independence Day (1996), Lost Highway (1997), and Lake Placid (1999).
+He also voiced Captain Joseph Korso in Titan A.E. in (2000).
+He has also appeared frequently on television, usually in TV films.
+Since the 21st century began, Pullman has also acted in miniseries and regular series such as Torchwood (2011), playing starring roles in 1600 Penn (2012–13) and The Sinner (2017–2021).
 In 2021, he had a recurring role in the miniseries Halston.

-Pullman has also had a long stage acting career.
-He has appeared on Broadway several times, including in Edward Albee's The Goat, or Who Is Sylvia? in 2002.
+Pullman also has a long stage acting career.
+He has appeared on Broadway several times, including in Edward Albee's The Goat, or Who Is Sylvia?
+(2002).

-Early life
+Early life and education

-Pullman was born in Hornell, New York, the son of James Pullman, a physician, and Johanna (née Blaas), a nurse.
+Pullman was born December 17, 1953, in Hornell, New York, the son of James Pullman Jr. (1914–1992), a physician, and Johanna Wilamina Pullman (née Blaas; 1911–1993), a nurse, and is of Dutch, English and Irish ancestry.

-After graduating from Hornell High School in 1971, he attended the State University of New York at Delhi (SUNY Delhi) and the State University of New York at Oneonta (SUNY Oneonta) in the 1970s.
-He eventually received his Master of Fine Arts degree from the University of Massachusetts Amherst.
+After graduating from Hornell High School in 1971, he attended the State University of New York at Delhi (SUNY Delhi) and the State University of New York at Oneonta (SUNY Oneonta) in the 1970s, receiving a Bachelor of Arts degree in Theater Studies from the latter in 1975.
+He eventually received his Master of Fine Arts degree from the University of Massachusetts Amherst in 1980.
 He taught theater at SUNY Delhi and was an adjunct professor at Montana State University's School of Film and Photography in Bozeman, Montana, where his students persuaded him to pursue film roles.